 Heart of Nashville

-The Nashville Food Project serves as the initiative's lead food and nutrition partner.
-Working alongside Matthew Walker Comprehensive Health Center (the initiative's clinical anchor), TNFP prepares and delivers scratch-made, heart-healthy meals to patients, integrates Produce Rx produce prescriptions into clinical care plans, and co-leads the design of ANCHOR — a permanent, resident-led community food center intended to carry this work forward.
+The Nashville Food Project serves as Heart of Nashville's lead food and nutrition partner.
+Working alongside Matthew Walker Comprehensive Health Center, the initiative's clinical anchor, The Nashville Food Project prepares scratch-made, heart-healthy meals, integrates Produce Rx prescriptions into patient care plans, and co-leads the development of ANCHOR, a permanent, resident-led community food center designed to strengthen neighborhood food access for years to come.

 Current Data (196 patients with eligible baseline and follow-up readings, as of September 2025):